Vicondrus/vicondrus.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2023-08-10 00:00:00-0000
+date: 2024-10-05 00:00:00-0000
 inline: true
 related_posts: false
 ---

-We presented poster version of our paper <a href="https://arxiv.org/abs/2306.17156">Generative AI for Programming Education: Benchmarking ChatGPT, GPT-4, and Human Tutors</a> at the ACM Conference on International Computing Education Research (ICER) 2023.
+The Machine Teaching group is organizing a <a href="https://generative-ai.mpi-sws.org/course-genai-w24/index.html">Course on Generative AI</a> this Winter Semester (2024/25) at the Saarland University.